bionlplab/PMC-CXR/README.md

 ## Download code

-Go to this website to download the related code https://github.com/yfpeng/PMCFigureX
+Go to this website to download the related code to get figure from PubMed https://github.com/yfpeng/PMCFigureX

+Go to this website to download the code for subfigure separation https://github.com/hrlblab/ImageSeperation

 ## Prepare source file